LeeroyLabs/sailcms-documentation/working-with-sail/request-response.md

 ### Dev Mode

-When in Dev mode, Sail will output your JSON in a human readable format to help with debugging.
-When in production mode this is automatically turned off performance sake.
+When in Dev mode, Sail will output your JSON in a human-readable format to help with debugging.
+When in production mode this is automatically turned off for performance’s sake.

 ### Secure JSON